distributedci/dci-blog/content/2022-09-01-preflight-integration-in-dci.md

         # In this case, please provide all credentials here.
         partner_creds: "/opt/pull-secrets/partner_config.json"

-        # Optional, provide it if your registry is self-signed.
+        # Optional; provide it if your registry is self-signed.
         preflight_custom_ca: "/var/lib/dci-openshift-agent/registry/certs/cert.ca"

         # List of operators to certify,